AdobeDocs/commerce-channels.en/help/amazon-channel/ob-store-review.md

 ---
-title: Store Settings
+title: Review store settings for Amazon sales channel
 description: After you complete the Amazon sales channel onboarding process, review and update the [!DNL Commerce] store settings.
 exl-id: 7f1ea19b-f473-4a8e-9a91-b06d6b733664
 ---
-# Store Settings
+# Review store settings for Amazon sales channel

 After you create and integrate your Amazon sales channel store, review your store default settings to ensure that your product, listing, pricing, and other settings are correct.